forestryio/forestry.io/hugo/content/docs/settings/fields/text.md

 * _Label_ – the human-friendly label shown above the input field in the editor.
 * _Name_ – the key stored in your content’s front matter, used to access it in your templates.
-* _Description_ – (Optional) a human friendly description of what the field does and/or instructions for your editors.
+* _Description_ – a human friendly description of what the field does and/or instructions for your editors.
 * _Hidden_ – hides the field in the editor, but allows developers to set default values or maintain the field for legacy purposes.
 * _Required_ – prevent changes from being saved if this field is empty.